 Through the generosity of a grant received from the Jewish Healing and Hospice Alliance of UJA – Federation of New York and the Jewish Board Of Family and Children’s Services, we have been given the opportunity to create both an online resource center and a physical library to provide information as well as consolation.
 Although the inclusion of a website does not imply an endorsement of its contents, these sites seemed particularly user-friendly and wide-ranging.
 We hope that you will find them helpful.

-Our resource center is on the 4th floor of the Synagogue building, located in a beautiful bookcase which contains a wide variety of books, articles, videos, and related materials.
-Congregants may browse through these on site or may feel free to borrow them.
+You may also visit our resource center on the 4th floor of the Synagogue building, located in a beautiful bookcase which contains a wide variety of books, articles, videos, and related materials.
+Congregants may browse through these on site or feel free to borrow them.

 Under the aegis of the Caring Community (firstname.lastname@example.org), support groups and individual counseling with the congregation’s social worker are available throughout the year.
 Most important, please know that Rodeph Sholom’s clergy are always available to lend spiritual and practical support to every congregant.